Wojstan/GitWorkshop/README.md

 New lines with additional grammar mistakes.

-There is new lines with additional grammar mistaces.
+There are new lines with additional grammar mistaces.